 Cat Neutering – Why should I get my cat neutered?

-if you allow your cat to be mated but the local neighbourhood tom cat you have no knowledge of its health status eg. is it infected with FIV (feline equivalent of HIV) or feline leukaemia which may well be passed on to your cat during mating.
+- if you allow your cat to be mated by the local neighbourhood tom cat you have no knowledge of its health status eg. is it infected with FIV (feline equivalent of HIV) or feline leukaemia which may well be passed on to your cat during mating.

 For male cats: –